What is the difference between Float Glass, Toughened Glass and Laminate Glass?

-There are many different types of glass and options available in construction.
-It is essential to understand the types of glass available, especially from a safety and application perspective.
-In this article, we look at what the differences are between Float Glass, Toughened Glass and Laminate Glass
+We, at Prism Glass, have worked with many different types of glass, partition systems, glazing track and balustrades available in construction.
+It is essential to understand the different types of glass available, especially from a safety and application perspective.
+In this article, we look at what the differences are between Float Glass, Toughened Glass and Laminate Glass.

 Toughened Glass is also known as tempered glass or more commonly called safety glass.
 It's probably the most common type of glass used in glass partitioning.
 This glass is manufactured using a thermal tempering process, resulting in the glass becoming four to five times stronger and structurally more durable than annealed glass.

 Toughened Glass cannot be cut after it has been manufactured, it must be cut to size before the toughening process.
-Thus it’s essential the glass be measured accurately before manufacturing to avoid costly wastage.
+Thus the glass must be measured accurately before manufacturing to avoid costly wastage.
 Due to the additional manufacturing processes, Toughened Glass is more expensive than Float Glass.

 Laminate Glass is made of two sheets (or more) of glass, usually Toughened Glass.
 The sheets are laminated or bonded together using a plastic interlayer.
 Laminate glass is available in various thicknesses, and different combinations of glass can be used to create a laminated glass panel.

-Laminate Glass also significantly improves sound reduction when a suitable sound interlayer is used - called Acoustic Glass (Acoustic Glass uses the same production principles as Laminate Glass).
+Laminate Glass also significantly improves sound reduction when a suitable sound interlayer is used - called Acoustic Glass (Acoustic Glass uses the same production principles as Laminated Glass).
 Laminate Glass is more expensive than Toughened Glass.
+For more information see: Acoustic glass partitions - what you need to know.

-There are many other types of glass, such as Fire Rated Glass.
-It is essential that the glass you choose not only achieves your required budget but also achieves the results you want and meets building safety requirements.
+There are many other types of glass, such as Fire Rated or Fire Resistant Glass.
+It is essential that the glass you choose not only achieves your required budget but also achieves the results you want and meets building regulation and safety requirements.

-We at Prism Glass have been in the glass construction and partitioning industry for over ten years - to see examples of our glass installation projects, please visit our projects page.
-If you need help in deciding what glass to order and install or if you need a free no obligation glass install quote, please write to us today: firstname.lastname@example.org or call 0208 947 8428.
+If you need help in deciding what glass to order and install or if you need a free no-obligation glass install quote, please write to us today: firstname.lastname@example.org or call 0208 947 8428.
+If you would like to see examples of our glass installation projects, please visit our projects page.